 - Organise the dresser – Go through the drawers discarding things you no longer use and organising what’s left.

 - Change the linens – That includes sheets, blankets and pillow cases.

 - Vacuum the floor – Move anything that needs to be moved in order to vacuum under it.
 Ask for help if need be.

 Once you’ve finished all the main rooms you will be plenty tired.
 So save the hallways, the porch, windows and finally the yard (if applicable) for day two of your deep cleaning house project.
 Don’t leave it too long until your next clean so that dirt and mess build up, so find out how often you should clean your house.

 See also: The Ultimate House Cleaning Guide

-Alternatively, call in a professional cleaning service to save you valuable time and stress.
+Alternatively, call in our professional cleaning services London to save you valuable time and stress.
 There are so many benefits to hiring regular domestic cleaning service.